 - cooked and leftover food

-If you live in a house or converted house you can line your caddies or put food waste straight in.
-If you do line your caddy please either use compostable liners or, thanks to new technology, plastic bags that are coming to the end of their life.
+If you live in a house or converted house you can line your caddy or put food waste straight in.
+If you do line your caddy, please use a compostable food bin liner, old newspaper or kitchen paper.
 Please don’t use black bin bags to line your caddy.

-If you live in a housing estate with a communal food waste bin, then please line your green kitchen caddy with a compostable liner or a plastic bag (as long as it’s not black)
+If you live in a housing estate with a communal food waste bin, then please line your green kitchen caddy with a compostable liner.

 Compostable caddy liners are no longer available for delivery.
 They can now be collected for free from Camden libraries and leisure centres.
-If you are unable to visit for health reasons then please call Veolia on 020 3567 8105.
+If you are unable to visit for health reasons then please call Veolia.